 Work used to be a real struggle for me as I just couldn’t find anything stimulating.
 I kept switching jobs and careers and with that came criticism that I was making a mistake.
 That it would look bad on my CV and make me unemployable.
 That I just had to learn to stick a job out.
 These pressures kept me in jobs where I was absolutely miserable.
 Doing so achieves nothing more than sucking the energy and life out of you!

-Looking back now I realise that switching around and trying different things was the best thing I could’ve done.
+Looking back now I can see that switching around and trying different things was the best thing I could’ve done.
 And I wish I’d done it more.
 While looking for jobs that excite you (and resisting the urge to settle for second best) you have the best chance of discovering passions and what you are really good at.

 The view from my office at the school I worked at!